Weekly Reflections

 NO

 The people of Jeremiah’s time had troubles of their own.
 Jerusalem and it’s society was ripped apart by foreign pagans.
 It was a time of desperation and hopelessness.
 God had not yet put forth the idea of a Messiah.
 Instead, Jeremiah’s message from God was that God wanted to have a close-knit relationship with them.
-God was not interested in worship, at least when it was not from the heart.
+God was not interested in their worship, at least when it was not sincere.
 Ezekiel 36:24-28 gives the people under Ezekiel’s care the same message.
-God wants an intimate, loving relationship.
+What God wants is an intimate, loving relationship.
 The message is the same in that passage and this one—Israel and Judah will be restored one day.
 When they are, God’s law will be written on everyone’s hearts.
 Sins will be forgiven and forgotten.

 YES

 Centuries later, God sent His only son to walk the earth with us.
 Jesus taught us his Father’s will, when he spoke his Sermon on the Mount, and when he taught us parables about the kingdom of God.
 Then, he died for our sins.
 So, the life of God’s son was the final chapter in Jeremiah’s prophecy.
 Jeremiah most certainly did not know that part of the story.
 But he most certainly knew the hope and promise that God gave his people in captivity.
+People of faith still find hope and comfort in these words, even to this day.

 FOOD FOR THOUGHT

 It is one thing to forgive someone for what they have done.
 It is quite another to forever forget about it.
 God promises to both forgive our sins and forget them!
 We receive this free gift because of Jesus’ sacrifice on the cross.
 Now, we must not only forgive those who wrong us, but forget about it as well.
+Can you and I do this?
+Is God’s will written on our hearts, or have “human thoughts” taken over?

 JOHN 8:31-36